 And I find the answer comes down to who the owner is.

 If you own this and I don't, it's your responsibility, not mine.

-If no one owns this, then perhaps we will compete for it, or if neither of us are interested in owning it, we'll either do nothing at all or try to find someone else to deal with it.
+If no one owns this, then perhaps we will find ourselves competing for ownership, or if neither of us are interested in owning it, we'll either do nothing at all or try to find someone else to deal with it.

-But if none of us truly own anything at all - if there IS no ownership to be had one way or another - we begin to take responsibility and reverence for everything.
+But if no one owns anything at all - if there IS no ownership to be had one way or another - we begin to take responsibility and reverence for everything.
 We begin to realize that the narrative was never meant to be "it's the owner's responsibility," but "we're all in this together."

 Interestingly, this is not idealism or some alternate universe hypothesis; this is actually the natural framework that flows if we believe God to be the true owner and people to be stewards.

-CEOs salivate at the thought of inspiring low level employees to act like owners without giving away any meaningful amount of ownership in the company.
+CEOs salivate at the thought of inspiring low level employees to act like owners while simultaneously refusing give away any meaningful amount of actual ownership in the company.
 Unfortunately for the high ups in the world, the masses are only owners to the extent that the owners are actually renters.